Apple hires Dixons chief to drive global retail

 But Gillis said that while Browett's international experience is helpful, he did not appear to have the relevant expertise in Apple's key growth markets in Asia.

-In October, Best Buy abandoned plans for a chain of European megastores, while Kesa Electricals, Europe's No. 3 player, effectively paid a bidder to take the British money-losing Comet chain off its hands.
+In October, Best Buy (BBY.N) abandoned plans for a chain of European megastores, while Kesa Electricals KESA.L, Europe's No. 3 player, effectively paid a bidder to take the British money-losing Comet chain off its hands.

 Shares of Dixons Retail, Europe's second-largest electronics retailer and owner of the Currys and PC World chains in Britain, fell on Tuesday following the news that Browett would leave in April to join the world's leading smartphone maker as senior vice president of retail, based in California.